CGReinhold/Skeleton-Wars/README.md

 ## How to execute

-Just clone the project and open the `index.html` file
+Just clone the project and execute the `index.html` file

 ## How to play